-- These functions are similar to the screws for the seconary mirror.
+- These functions are similar to the screws for the secondary mirror.
 Turn the knobs until you see the laser steadily approaching the middle of the target’s bullseye.
-One of the advantages of using a laser collimator is that you can change the screws and knobs while looking at the target image without having to run around to the other side of the telescope.
+One of the advantages of using a laser collimator is that you can change the screws and knobs while looking at the target image without running around to the other side of the telescope.

 You cannot touch any lenses or glass surfaces of the mirrors.
-If you do so, your lenses can get easily scratched up and this may affect your viewing experience.
-A scratched-up glass surface is very hard to fix, and you may need to buy new lenses altogether.
+If you do so, your lenses can get easily scratched up, which may affect your viewing experience.
+In addition, a scratched-up glass surface is very hard to fix, and you may need to buy new lenses altogether.

-Practice great caution while using your telescope and do not drop any objects on the mirrors or the tubes of the telescope.
+Practice great caution while using your telescope, and do not drop any objects on the telescope’s mirrors or tubes.

 Collimation is a delicate thing, and you need to do it in a very steady way.
 The more you adjust the mirror, the more your star will move.
 If you move too much, you may need to re-center your scope.
 While performing collimation, you should keep your mount controls in your hand.

 Some telescopes tend to throw off the collimation as soon as you point it towards the opposite part of the night sky.
 This can be a bit frustrating for people.

 This guide does not talk about the full procedure to perform collimation.
 This article does not talk about a telescope that needs collimation and adjusting its primary mirror.
 This procedure is more intricate and requires a lot more experience.
 This article only talks about a quick fix, and most telescopes that lose focus can be quickly collimated by performing this procedure.

 These telescopes are normally permanently collimated when manufactured, so you will almost certainly never have to do so.
 However, it’s worth double-checking if you’ve dropped or bumped them hard.

 How often should you collimate a reflector telescope?